DeniedPath/timer-appp-firstattempt/README.md

 * Cloud synchronization for cross-device usage
 * Additional celestial themes and animations
 * Social sharing of achievements
-* Advanced analytics and insights
 * Custom sound design for different planets
 * Task integration for specific focus sessions
 * Progressive Web App (PWA) implementation
+* Mobile applications for iOS and Android
+* Full virtual space station customization
+* Expanded mission system with rewards
+* Community challenges and group goals

 ---

-Built with ❤️ and 🚀 by DeniedPath
+Built with ❤️ and 🚀 by Kristian Godinez